jupyter/docker-stacks/docs/configuration.md

 # Options and Configuration

+When launched as Docker containers, all of the Jupyter Docker Stacks start a Jupyter Notebook server by default.
+They do so by executing a `start-notebook.sh` script which configures the internal container environment and then runs `jupyter notebook $*`, passing it any command line arguments received.

+This page describes the options supported by the startup script as well as how to bypass it to run alternative commands.

 ## Notebook Options

-The Docker container executes a `start-notebook.sh` script script by default.
-The `start-notebook.sh` script handles the `NB_UID`, `NB_GID` and `GRANT_SUDO` features documented in the next section, and then executes the `jupyter notebook`.

-You can pass [Jupyter command line options](https://jupyter.readthedocs.io/en/latest/projects/jupyter-command.html) through the `start-notebook.sh` script when launching the container.
-For example, to secure the Notebook server with a custom password hashed using `IPython.lib.passwd()` instead of the default token, run the following:
+You can pass [Jupyter command line options](https://jupyter.readthedocs.io/en/latest/projects/jupyter-command.html) to the `start-notebook.sh` script when launching the container.
+For example, to secure the Notebook server with a custom password hashed using `IPython.lib.passwd()` instead of the default token, you can run the following:

 ```
 docker run -d -p 8888:8888 jupyter/base-notebook start-notebook.sh --NotebookApp.password='sha1:74ba40f8a388:c913541b7ee99d15d5ed31d4226bf7838f83a50e'
 ```

-For example, to set the base URL of the notebook server, run the following:
+For example, to set the base URL of the notebook server, you can run the following:

 ```
 docker run -d -p 8888:8888 jupyter/base-notebook start-notebook.sh --NotebookApp.base_url=/some/path
 ```

-For example, to disable all authentication mechanisms (which is not a recommended practice):
+For example, to ignore best practice and disable all authentication, you can run the following:

 ```
 docker run -d -p 8888:8888 jupyter/base-notebook start-notebook.sh --NotebookApp.token=''
 ```

-You can sidestep the `start-notebook.sh` script and run your own commands in the container.
-See the *Alternative Commands* section later in this document for more information.

 ## Docker Options

-You may customize the execution of the Docker container and the command it is running with the following optional arguments.

-* `-e GEN_CERT=yes` - Generates a self-signed SSL certificate and configures Jupyter Notebook to use it to accept encrypted HTTPS connections.
+You may instruct the `start-notebook.sh` script to customize the container environment before launching the notebook server.
+You do so by passing arguments to the `docker run` command.

+* `-e NB_USER=jovyan` - Instructs the startup script to change the default container username from `jovyan` to the provided value.
+Causes the script to rename the `jovyan` user home folder.
-* `-e NB_UID=1000` - Specify the uid of the `jovyan` user.
-Useful to mount host volumes with specific file ownership.
+* `-e NB_UID=1000` - Instructs the startup script to switch the numeric user ID of `$NB_USER` to the given value.
+This feature is useful when mounting host volumes with specific owner permissions.
 For this option to take effect, you must run the container with `--user root`.
-(The `start-notebook.sh` script will `su jovyan` after adjusting the user id.)
+(The startup script will `su $NB_USER` after adjusting the  user ID.)
-* `-e NB_GID=100` - Specify the gid of the `jovyan` user.
-Useful to mount host volumes with specific file ownership.
+* `-e NB_GID=100` - Instructs the startup script to change the numeric group ID of the `$NB_USER` to the given value.
+This feature is useful when mounting host volumes with specific group permissions.
 For this option to take effect, you must run the container with `--user root`.
-(The `start-notebook.sh` script will `su jovyan` after adjusting the group id.)
+(The startup script will `su $NB_USER` after adjusting the group ID.)
-* `-e GRANT_SUDO=yes` - Gives the `jovyan` user passwordless `sudo` capability.
-Useful for installing OS packages.
+* `-e CHOWN_HOME=yes` - Instructs the startup script to recursively change the `$NB_USER` home directory owner and group to the current value of `$NB_UID` and `$NB_GID`.
+This change will take effect even if the user home directory is mounted from the host using `-v` as described below.
+* `-e GRANT_SUDO=yes` - Instructs the startup script to grant the `NB_USER` user passwordless `sudo` capability.
+You do **not** need too this option to allow the user to `conda` or `pip` install additional packages.
+This option is useful, however, when you wish to give `$NB_USER` the ability to install OS packages with `apt` or modify other root-owned files in the container.
 For this option to take effect, you must run the container with `--user root`.
-(The `start-notebook.sh` script will `su jovyan` after adding `jovyan` to sudoers.) **You should only enable `sudo` if you trust the user or if the container is running on an isolated host.**
+(The `start-notebook.sh` script will `su $NB_USER` after adding `$NB_USER` to sudoers.) **You should only enable `sudo` if you trust the user or if the container is running on an isolated host.**
+* `-e GEN_CERT=yes` - Instructs the startup script to generates a self-signed SSL certificate and configure Jupyter Notebook to use it to accept encrypted HTTPS connections.
 * `-v /some/host/folder/for/work:/home/jovyan/work` - Mounts a host machine directory as folder in the container.
 Useful when you want to preserve notebooks and other work even after the container is destroyed. **You must grant the within-container notebook user or group (`NB_UID` or `NB_GID`) write access to the host directory (e.g., `sudo chown 1000 /some/host/folder/for/work`).**
-* `--group-add users` - use this argument if you are also specifying a specific user id to launch the container (`-u 5000`), rather than launching the container as root and relying on *NB_UID* and *NB_GID* to set the user and group.
+* `-user 5000 --group-add users` - Launches the container with a specific user ID and adds that user to the `users` group so that it can modify files in the default home directory and `/opt/conda`.
+You can use these arguments as alternatives to setting `$NB_UID` and `$NB_GID`.

 ## SSL Certificates

 You may mount SSL key and certificate files into a container and configure Jupyter Notebook to use them to accept HTTPS connections.
-For example, to mount a host folder containing a `notebook.key` and `notebook.crt`:
+For example, to mount a host folder containing a `notebook.key` and `notebook.crt` and use them, you might run the following:

 ```
 docker run -d -p 8888:8888 \